norwegianredcross/VippsLoginLib/README.md

 ### Custom Components Created
 - `PageContainer`: A layout component that provides consistent page structure using Red Cross design tokens
-- `TopBar`: A header component with logo and navigation
+- `Header`: A header component with logo and navigation
+- `Footer`: A footer component with contact information
+- `HelpCard`: A component displaying information about Vipps login options and help resources
+- `OktaWidget`: A component for alternative login methods (Okta)
+- `Badge`: A component for displaying badges (e.g., "New") using Red Cross colors
 - `ContactInfo`: A component for displaying contact information
-- `Badge`: A component for displaying badges (e.g., "New") using Red Cross colors

 ### Design Tokens Used
 - Colors: Using Red Cross color tokens (e.g., --ds-color-primary-background-tinted)